-The Awards ceremonies will take place during the Gala Dinner and Awards Night of the Hospital Management Asia 2013 in Bangkok, Thailand, on September 13, 2013.
+The Awards ceremonies will take place during the Gala Dinner and Awards Night of the Hospital Management Asia 2014, scheduled on August 28 and 29, 2014 in Cebu City, Philippines.
 Hundreds of hospital professionals, technology experts, and leading medical equipment and solution providers from the region, as well as local and international media, will be present.

 - Innovations in Hospital Management and Governance